hayden-xyz/Transcendence/README.md

 # Transcendence 🏳️‍⚧️
 > A Resource Pack that aims to replace as many visuals of Minecraft as possible to have a Transgender theme!
-### Some screenshots in the Gallery are outdated!
-I will update them soon!
 ##

 ## List of Features: 🦈